Help Native Bees Help Your Garden

 There’s been a synchronicity of bees around here this week.
 The other day, Kimberley and I were discussing the National Wildlife Federation’s June/July story about the importance of native pollinators (and that means bees!) when we saw something crawling on the floor in her office.

-It was a bee.
-This little bee you see here, no longer than an eraser on a pencil.
+It was a bee, the bee you see above, no longer than an eraser on a pencil.

-We don’t know what kind of bee this is, but in the last 2 days, we’ve found 7 of them crawling around the imaging department (2 of them engaged in the activity that fulfills their half of The Birds & The Bees concept).
+We don’t know what kind of bee this is, but in the last two days, we’ve found seven of them crawling around the imaging department (two of them engaged in the activity that fulfills their half of The Birds & The Bees concept).
 We think they’re native bees, but we don’t know for sure.

 Now, I’m no slouch when it comes to plant and animal identification.
 I love a good dichotomous key.
 But I have to admit, it was daunting to try to identify this little bee on The Bug Guide, a site that promises to help you identify insects, spiders, “and their kin.”
 Honestly, there are more kinds of bees on there than you’d find at an overturned Pepsi truck on the highway.

 And that is exactly the point of the National Wildlife Federation’s story about native pollinators.
 It turns out that the numerous native bees of North America may be among the answers to the pollination woes brought about by the decline of the European honeybee.
 In California alone there are more than 1,600 known species of native bees, and there may be over 4,000 species of bees and wasps in North America.
 That’s a lot of pollinating possibilities.